olinjs/olinjs/classes/class07/README.md

 This one should not be on the list of APIs.
 Sadly, they closed their public API last November.
 Let's all take a moment to boo Netflix.
 Booooooooo.

 ##Accessing Public APIs with OAuth
 You might have noticed that some of the above APIs are listed as having an OAuth auth scheme, but you probably have no idea what that means.
 Sometimes, a 3rd party application might want access to private user data, but you can't reasonably expect web service providers to give that information out freely - we need a way for service providers' users to authorize 3d party applications to access their data.
-OAuth lets us do just that. **Note:** We're going to assume that throughout this class you will only be consuming APIs which require OAuth and not creating them.
+OAuth lets us do just that. **Note:** We're going to assume that throughout this course you will only be consuming APIs which require OAuth and not creating them.

 ###A brief overview of OAuth
 OAuth plays two roles in accessing data - **authentication** and **authorization**.